massimocaprinali/cloud-foundry-public/liberty-updates.md

 * When stand-alone WAR files are deployed, if provided, the buildpack now uses the context-root that is specified in the embedded **ibm-web-ext.xml** file as the application's context root.
 With this change, applications that were previously deployed under the root context might be deployed under a different context based on the settings in the **ibm-web-ext.xml** file.

 ### April 3, 2015: Updated Liberty buildpack v1.15-20150402-1422
 * The buildpack contains an updated version of the Liberty profile based on the [March beta](https://developer.ibm.com/wasdev/blog/2015/03/13/announcing-liberty-beta-tools-march-2015/).
-The updated version of the Liberty profiles makes the jsf-2.2 beta feature available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of the Liberty profiles makes the jsf-2.2 beta feature available in {{site.data.keyword.cloud_notm}}.
 * The buildpack also contains an updated version of the data collector for the Monitoring and Analytics service.

 ### March 20, 2015: Updated Liberty buildpack v1.14-20150319-1159